Leicester v Liverpool: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-Leicester have did not win both of their final two video games however be below no illusions – they’re nonetheless a large risk.
+Leicester have didn’t win both of their final two video games however be below no illusions – they’re nonetheless a large risk.

 They created sufficient probabilities to win a number of video games in opposition to Norwich however lacked the rub of the inexperienced, whereas Man Metropolis merely overpowered them in midfield on the Etihad.

-The Foxes’ fearless strategy and Jamie Vardy’s continued relentless goalscoring kind in opposition to any opponent ought to have Liverpool – getting back from a sapping trek to Qatar – nervous.
+The Foxes’ fearless strategy and Jamie Vardy’s continued relentless goalscoring kind in opposition to any opponent ought to have Liverpool – getting back from a sapping trek to Qatar – frightened.

 Prediction: Leicester 2-2 Liverpool